-You’ll find information on this site about my new and forthcoming publications and author events.
-There are also details of broadcasts, museum projects and previous books.
+You’ll find information in these pages about my recent and forthcoming publications and author events, along with details of other projects and media work.

 If you’d like to get in touch, please send me an email via the Contact page.